 Because I love cheese, especially when it is melted, I could probably eat this everyday.
 I prefer savoury over sweet anyday.
 Especially when it has the salty kick of olives.

 The topping can be made one day ahead and kept in a sealed container in the fridge.
-Once baked this bread should be consumed on the day it is eaten.
+Once baked the bread should be on the same day.